 DISCUSSION:

-This study conducted on 124 pregnant women provides valuable insights into the prevalence and implications of gestational diabetes mellitus (GDM) and its association with maternal and fetal outcomes, alongside factors influencing insulin resistance during pregnancy.
+This study, conducted on 124 pregnant women, provides valuable insights into the prevalence and implications of gestational diabetes mellitus (GDM) and its association with maternal and fetal outcomes, alongside factors influencing insulin resistance during pregnancy.
 Comparing these findings with existing literature underscores the significance of the study's contributions and sheds light on potential avenues for further research and clinical intervention.

 The observed prevalence of GDM (17.7%) aligns with previous studies documenting a rising trend in GDM rates globally, suggesting a consistent epidemiological pattern across different populations (14).
 This highlights the ongoing importance of GDM screening and management strategies in antenatal care to address its substantial impact on maternal and fetal health.